VIPR Framework - CLI Installation

 export HF_HOME=${PWD}/storage/huggingface_cache

-Tip: Add these to your ~/.bashrc or ~/.zshrc for permanent setup.
+Tip: Add these to your ~/.bashrc or ~/.zshrc for permanent setup if you use reflectometry workflows regularly.

 Verify Installation